reachingisaskill/Stewardess/README.md

 Better documentation will follow at some point in the future, when I get round to it.
 Hey, I'm a busy man!

+## TODO List

+- Move the connection map from the manager to the respective thread handlers.
+Each thread closes its own connections anyway, so this would reduce the size of the map that stores them and increased lookup speed and reduce mutex contension.